 - Serve with apple sauce, maple syrup, sweetened condensed milk, berries and whipped cream, or whatever your favourite pancake topping is.

-When Jakob and I started following the whole food, plant-based diet, we thought crapes were a thing of the past, or would just be a seldom treat for us.
+When Jakob and I started following a plant-based diet, we thought crapes were a thing of the past, or would just be a seldom treat for us.
 I was wrong.
-Yes you can make crapes vegan and they are supper yummy.
-Here a picture comparison: the front crapes are vegan, in the back are the traditional.
+Yes, you can make crepes vegan, and they are super yummy.
+Here a picture comparison: the front crapes are vegan, in the back are traditional.

-The recipe comes from Guilt free TV, check them out.
-He uses whole wheat flour, I have done both whole wheat and white organic flour.
-The crapes are easier to make with white flour and are very much like the crapes we are used to.
+I have done both whole wheat and white organic flour crepes.
+The crepes are easier to make with white flour and are very much like the crepes we are used to.
 However, they are more wholesome with whole wheat flour.

 1 Cup Whole Wheat Flour

 1 Tablespoon Tapioca Flour

 Our new favorite recipe for crepes comes originally from Nutrition Refined.
 I adapted it to our liking.

 1/2 cup brown rice flour

 1 1/4 cups unsweetened plant milk

 Coconut oil for frying